 Several Strategic Priorities are not one-time projects, but rather are ongoing commitments due to their critical significance in ensuring the Town’s fiscal and infrastructure stability and the safety and quality of life for Los Gatos residents, businesses, and visitors.
 These commitments include prudent financial management, developing Measure B transportation projects so the Town is positioned to receive its fair share of the funds, and fostering emergency preparedness and community resilience.

-In terms of capital projects, the Town Council affirmed its interest in investing in bicycle and pedestrian improvements, wildfire preparedness, and implementing elements of the Comprehensive Parking Study.
+In terms of capital projects, the Town Council affirmed its interest in investing in bicycle and pedestrian improvements, wildfire preparedness, and implementing initial phases of the Comprehensive Parking Study.
 In addition to capital projects, the Council identified new priorities which include an increased focus on services for the senior community, an expanded focus on sustainability, and increased diversity, equity, and inclusion efforts.

 Other Strategic Priorities position the Town for its future.
 The Council continues the General Plan Update to engage the community in land use planning and policies to guide development for the next couple of decades.
 Other Priorities address State housing legal mandates, exploring new revenue opportunities, and enhancing economic recovery and community vitality.
 As the Town transitions from sheltering-in-place to the reopening of businesses, the significance of enhancing economic and community vitality are paramount.